ImageMagick v6 Examples --

 [IM Output] [IM Output] [IM Output]

-Using this method, the images will not only number correctly, but will also list alphabetically correctly, making image file handling a whole lot easier.
+Using this method, the images will not only be numbered, but will also list alphabetically correctly, making image file handling a whole lot easier.

 I thus recommended you add a '%03d' or whatever is appropriate, to the output filename whenever you plan on writing multiple images, as separate image files.